powerhousepro69/videoinfox/readme.md

 - Search Results: &nbsp; Find for recursive searching and Show All for recursive directory listing.

-- Directory Listings: &nbsp; Navigate Tree for current directory listing.
+- Directory Listings: &nbsp; Navigate Tree for one level deep directory listing.

 - Directory To Playlist: &nbsp; Add all videos in the current directory to a new Playlist.